Bio-protocol/Molecular_dating_with_BEAST/README.md

 	--fastaList cache/gene_fastas.list \
 	--chainLength 1000000 \
 	--screenEcho 1000 \
-	--fileLog 1000 \
+	--fileLog 100 \
 	--out output/out
 ```
-Here we set the number of steps of MCMC (`--chainLength`) to be 1M and set the parameter values to be displayed on the screen (`--screenEcho`) and recorded in the log file (`--fileLog`) every 1k steps.
+Here we set the number of steps of MCMC (`--chainLength`) to be 1M and set the parameter values to be displayed on the screen (`--screenEcho`) every 1k steps and recorded in the log file (`--fileLog`) every 100 steps.
 This will generate `output/out.xml`, which BEAST will use to run the analysis.

 #### Step 4: run BEAST on command line